 Kimiya is a 501(c)(3) focused on providing programs that help individuals reconnect mind and body through movement, therapy and a support system of peers.
 Our current program, Fight Club, supports women in Dallas battling post-trauma anxiety, depression and low self-esteem.
 We advocate through film.
 Our award-winning documentary, Transitions, tells the story of how an American couple helped young girls transition out of brothels.
 Our current project follows the stories of Syrian refugee orphans.

-KI developed Fight Club as a way to address access, affordability and negative stigma surrounding post-trauma mental health and Self-care.
-Our holistic program combines boxing, yoga and counseling for women who are survivors of trauma.
+Kimiya developed Fight Club as a way to address access, affordability and negative stigma surrounding post-trauma mental health and Self-care.
+Our holistic program combines boxing, yoga and group therapy for women who are survivors of trauma.

-The 14-week program will include a cohort of women who will go through the classes together.
+The 12-week program includes a cohort of women who journey through boxing, yoga and group therapy together.
 Fight Club is for women in Dallas who are ready and able to begin a new type of healing journey.

-Kimiya is Arabic for alchemy; spiritual alchemy is the journey of freeing your Self, confined as a result of programming, life and our own fears.
-We advocate for human rights by documenting these efforts to transform that darkness to light.
+Kimiya is Arabic for alchemy; spiritual alchemy is the journey of freeing the Self, confined as a result of programming, life and our own fears.
+We advocate for human rights and post-trauma healing by providing programming rooted in spiritual renewal.